 - Phone: 586-784-9710

-New this year is the Zombie Paintball Safari, where participants take a hayride affixed with paintball guns and shoot at real zombies!
-On Friday and Saturday nights in October, the barnyard transforms into a creepy landscape of fortunetellers, a dark cornfield maze and twisted fun house.
-The strobe light hayride drives through acres of monsters and ghouls.
+Back by popular demand this year: Zombie Paintball Safari, where participants take a hayride equipped with paintball guns and shoot at real zombies!
+On Friday, Saturday and Sunday nights in October, the barnyard transforms into a creepy landscape of fortunetellers, a dark cornfield maze and twisted fun house.
+The strobe-light hayride drives through acres of monsters and ghouls.
 Then try to find your way through the three-level haunted barn and mysterious black hole.
-Not for young kids!
+Not for young kids.